eunice0603/personal-portfolio/README.md

 ---

 ## Live Demo
-You can access the live version of your portfolio once it's deployed:
+You can access the live version of my portfolio here:
 - **GitHub Pages URL**:
 https://eunice0603.github.io/personal-portfolio